Target Usage: To make use of multiple timelines of work in a local repository.

 Do not fast-forward when merging, always create commit.

-A squash merge takes all the changes from the source branch and combines them into a single commit on the destination branch.
-It is especially useful when the source branch has many small or experimental commits that would otherwise clutter history.
+A squash merge combines all changes from the source branch into a single commit on the destination branch.
+Use it when the source branch's commits would clutter history (e.g., many experimental commits).

 gitGraph BT: